Tannerbraithwaite/VoyageYou/VoyageYou/APP_SCRIPTS_README.md

-# Travel App Scripts
+# VoyageYou Scripts

-This directory contains scripts to easily start and stop the Travel App.
+This directory contains scripts to easily start and stop the VoyageYou.

 ## 🚀 Quick Start